 The SEEK Approach

-The core components of the SEEK approach are:
+The core components are:

-Training Primary Healthcare Professionals
+Training of Primary Healthcare Professionals

 + -